Masood Akhtar (actor): Death

 Masood Akhtar died of lung cancer in Lahore on 5 March 2022, at the age of 82.
-He was hospitalized for two months before his death.
+He was battling lung cancer in the hospital for a couple of months before his death.
 He was buried at Gulshan-e-Ravi D Block Graveyard.
 Among the survivors were his widow and two daughters.
 His 26 years old son Ali Raza had died of a heart attack in September 2021.